 Manuel Mendez Del Rio, Chairman, Fundación Microfinanzas BBVA

-each developed its own story, reflecting the wisdom of their times and environment.
-Today, to survive, we need a new story,
+and nations, each developed its own story, reflecting the wisdom of their times and environment.
+Today, to survive, we need

-one that is inclusive of all of humanity and, even more importantly, that transcends human isolationism and honors the entire
+a new story, one that is inclusive of all of humanity and, even more importantly, that transcends human isolationism and honors

 Rev. Vicky Elder, Senior Minister, Unity of Monterey

-imply education for students with perceptible disabilities (hearing/visual impairment, cerebral palsy, intellectual impairment).
+thought to imply education for students with perceptible disabilities (hearing/visual impairment, cerebral palsy, intellectual

+impairment).
 This is inaccurate.
-Inclusive education means a system of education that is progressive and flexible enough to meet the diverse
+Inclusive education means a system of education that is progressive and flexible enough to

-needs of all students, including those with disabilities.
-Inclusion is an ongoing process of school reform that is beneficial
+meet the diverse needs of all students, including those with disabilities.
+Inclusion is an ongoing process of school reform

-to all students — bright, average, not so bright, and those who have exceptional or special educational needs."
+that is beneficial to all students — bright, average, not so bright, and those who have exceptional or special educational

 Reena Sen, Director, Training and Research, Institute of Cerebral Palsy, Calcutta, India

-Communities in which all children and youth are included are healthier, more balanced, and beneficial for all members.”
+and friendship.
+Communities in which all children and youth are included are healthier, more balanced, and beneficial for